 Until that point, I had been procrastinating setting up backups for my phone, but that incident was the inflection point.
 I finally decided to check out the pricing for iCloud storage – and it was outrageous!

 Essentially, I would need to keep paying a subscription fee just to get more storage – and that too for my entire life.
+(Someone bring back SD cards)

 I was right and found Immich and Nextcloud.
 I researched a bit more, and since my primary focus was on storage and backups for photos, Immich felt like a better fit.